-When I walked into my first technical writing gig, I freaked out as the manager introduced me to the long line of programmers I would be interviewing.
-I couldn’t believe all the people involved in developing Boeing’s accounting system.
-Maybe that’s because I didn’t understand the size and scope of the project.
+When I walked into my first technical writing gig, I freaked as the manager introduced me to the long line of programmers I would be interviewing.

-I want to share with you the soft skills that Andrea used to be a good listener and an effective interviewer.
+I’d like to share the soft skills Andrea used to be a good listener and an effective interviewer.

 Andrea’s most admired talent was her ability to remember people’s names and recall small tidbits of information about places or events.

 One day, I watched Andrea conduct an interview.
 I watched how she kept her interview subject animated and talkative.
-She leaned slightly forward as she listened, and her eyes were focused on the person she interviewed.
+How she leaned slightly forward as she listened and focused her eyes on the person she interviewed.
 When she looked away from the person, it was only for a second to jot down a quick note.